 Editing instructions formatted like this are intended to be copied into the TGbe Draft (i.e. they are instructions to the 802.11 editor on how to merge the text with the baseline documents).

-This document proposes spec text contribution to resolve the TBDs in the spec text corresponding to the following motions that passed in 11be:
+This document proposes spec text contribution to resolve the TBDs in the spec text corresponding to the following motion that passed in 11be:

 In R1, if during a transmission of a STA (STA-1) of a non-STR non-AP MLD, another STA (STA-2) of the same MLD cannot detect its medium state when required (due to STA-1’s UL transmission interference), STA-2 shall start a MediumSyncDelay timer at the end of STA-1’s transmission, unless the STA-2 ended a transmission at the same time.